List of Superman & Lois characters: Emily Phan

-Emily Phan (portrayed by Leeah Wong) is a woman who knows Lana Lang and later undergoes Morgan Edge's X-Kryptonite experiments.
-After being purified of the Kryptonian conscious, Emily is among the Smallville citizens that blame Lana and Kyle for trusting Morgan Edge.
+Emily Phan (portrayed by Leeah Wong) is the childhood friend of Lana Lang and later undergoes Morgan Edge's X-Kryptonite experiments.
+After being purified of the Kryptonian conscious, Emily is among the Smallville citizens who blame Lana and Kyle for trusting Morgan Edge.
 Though she later forgives them following Tal-Rho's defeat.

-In season two, Emily Phan gets involved in Lana's campaign to become the new Mayor of Smallville and informs Lana about the word on the street that Mayor George Dean would use some of Sarah's past in his re-election.
+In season two, Emily gets involved in Lana's campaign to become the new Mayor of Smallville and informs Lana about the word on the street that Mayor George Dean would use some of Sarah's past in his re-election.
 She later informs Lana that she has won the election.

 In season four, Emily is asked by Lana to look into which properties Lex Luthor may have bought in Smallville under shell companies to stop him taking over the town.
-One year later following Lex's defeat, Emily was present at the wedding of Mayor Lang and John Henry Irons.
+One year later following Lex's defeat, Emily attended the wedding of Mayor Lang and John Henry Irons.

 Duc Phan

-Duc Phan (portrayed by Jay Zhang) is the husband of Emily Phan who undergoes Morgan Edge's X-Kryptonite experiments.
-After being purified of the Kryptonian conscious, Duc is among the Smallville citizens that blame Lana and Kyle for trusting Morgan Edge.
+Duc Phan (portrayed by Jay Zhang) is the husband of Emily Phan, who undergoes Morgan Edge's X-Kryptonite experiments.
+After Emily is purified of the Kryptonian conscious, Duc is among the Smallville citizens who blame Lana and Kyle for trusting Morgan Edge.
 Though he later forgives them following Tal-Rho's defeat.

-One year later following Lex Luthor's defeat, Duc was present at the wedding of Mayor Lana Lang and John Henry Irons.
+One year later following Lex Luthor's defeat, Duc attended the wedding of Lana Lang and John Henry Irons.